IntegrationMatters/njams-toolbox/setDbDialect/README.md

 ## Description:

-When you plan to migrate your Oracle Database to version 19 or higher, you should also consider to update the database connection of nJAMS Server in terms of updating Oracle JDBC driver and/or configuring db dialect.
+When you plan to migrate your Oracle Database to version 19 or higher, you should also consider to update the database connection of nJAMS Server in terms of configuring db dialect and/or updating Oracle JDBC driver.

 The database connection of nJAMS Server is part of the WildFly configuration.
-This CLI script updates the system property "njams.db.dialect" to "org.hibernate.dialect.Oracle12cDialect" of WildFly.
+This CLI script updates WildFly system property "njams.db.dialect" to "org.hibernate.dialect.Oracle12cDialect".

 ## How to use: